 “FILIPINOS ARE not a reading people, and despite the compulsory course on the life and works of Rizal today, from the elementary to the university levels, it is accepted that the ‘Noli me Tangere’ and ‘El Filibusterismo’ are highly regarded but seldom read (if not totally ignored).
 Therefore one asks; how can unread novels exert any influence?” – Ambeth Ocampo, Rizal without the Overcoat

 Each of us has his own and distinct passion.
 It is something that drives our soul because of excitement and extreme joy and so the body follows.
 It is not just a pastime.
 It is a craft that helps us understand our inner being and the world outside and vibrantly live with it.
 My passion for reading started in 6th grade when this young, shy, Most Behave Awardee, had a conversation with the class valedictorian.
-I asked her I could join her on her way home one sunny afternoon.
+I asked her if I could join her on her way home one sunny afternoon.
 Our classmates teased us but I was glad she didn’t mind them.

 “How did you do that?
 How can you share the things and stories you mentioned in our English class?”